kmDoing/Neurosymbolic_Tutorial/README.md

 # My changes to the code will be marked by comments
 Notebook1
 In the first instance the only changes have been to get the code running

+The notebooks wont display in Git.
+I am working on it.